okcashpro/okcash/docs/docs/faq.md

 ### Who is behind OKai?

-The OKai project is led by the developers of ai16z, an AI-driven DAO founded by an AI version of Marc Andreessen.
+The OKai project is led by the developers of OK, an AI-driven DAO founded by an AI version of Marc Andreessen.
 The lead developer is [Shaw](https://x.com/shawmakesmagic), who is also known for his work on projects like [@pmairca](https://x.com/pmairca) and [@degenspartanai](https://x.com/degenspartanai).
 The project is open source, and its code is available on GitHub: https://github.com/okcashpro/okai

 ### How can I get started with OKai?